-The patient should be shown how to check the Copper IUD threads using a test device, to allow them to get an idea what the threads should feel like.
+The patient should be shown how to check the copper IUD threads using a test device, to allow them to get an idea of what the threads should feel like.

 “We would advise checking you can feel your threads a few times in the first month and that at regular intervals each month (e.g. after your period).
 If you were concerned the coil might be been expelled (e.g. you can’t feel the threads), you would need to use an alternative method of contraception and seek review from your local GP or sexual health service.”

 Ask the patient if they have any further questions or concerns that haven’t been addressed.

 Throughout the consultation you should check the patient’s understanding at regularintervals, using phrases such as “Can you just repeat back to me what we’ve just discussed regarding…”.